IL2HorusTeam/il2fb-mission-parser/docs/sections/nstationary.rst

 Artillery has all the same parameters as usual objects.
 Also artillery in new versions of game has some extra parameters which are described below.

+We use :class:`~il2fb.parsers.mission.sections.nstationary.StationaryArtillery`
-We use `StationaryArtillery data structure`_ to store information about artillery.
+data structure to store information about artillery.

 Definition example::